minio/awesome-minio/README.md

 ### Awesome Use Cases
 List of projects using Minio server to store their data.
+* [dapploy](https://dapploy.io/) - dapploy is a solution to create private app stores to deploy your iOS and Android applications to your team, company or organization.
+Minio is easily integrated with our architecture and docker environment.
+Minio is used to store application packages ipa and apk, icons and images.
+Minio's great features among others is to have presigned url while downloading resources and we use that a lot.
+Thanks for your good documentation and community around it.
+* [Cosmic App](https://cosmicapp.co.uk) - Cosmic App uses Minio for storing files and quote for commercial brokers about their clients, files are packaged up for lenders including high street banks to access securely.
 * [Collaborne](https://github.com/Collaborne) - Collaborne uses Minio docker containers in their development environments to simulate a full AWS S3 environment.
 * [GitLab](https://gitlab.com) - GitLab is open source software to collaborate on code.
 It uses Minio for storing object for their caching server.
 * [drone.io](https://drone.io/) - drone.io is continuous integration for Github and Bitbucket that monitors your code for bugs.
 It supports  Minio as AWS S3 cloud storage alternative.